Tooth Extraction and Wisdom Tooth Removal in Charlotte Concord, NC

 There are two types of tooth extractions: simple and surgical.
 During a simple extraction, a dentist will numb and loosen the tooth with an instrument, then remove it using forceps.
-Surgical extraction is more complex and is used to remove wisdom teeth, for example.
+A surgical extraction is more complex and is used to remove wisdom teeth, for example.
 This procedure requires an incision in the patient’s gum to remove the affected teeth.

 Wisdom teeth do not always cause problems, but the potential harm typically warrants the need to have them removed.
-Wisdom teeth are the last set of molars to emerge, and they do not offer significant functional benefit.
+Wisdom teeth are the last set of molars to emerge, and they do not offer a significant functional benefit.
 In fact, they are known for becoming impacted, growing in sideways or getting trapped beneath the gum and bone.

-After a tooth extraction, it’s important to properly care for the affected area.
+After tooth extraction, it’s important to properly care for the affected area.
 Here are some tips to help the healing process:

 At Modern Family Dental Care, we perform wisdom tooth removal and tooth extractions with careful precision minimal patient discomfort.
-Our Charlotte and Concord offices offer sedation dentistry and use the latest comfort technology to ensure patients of all ages to receive dental treatments that are more comfortable, safer and more efficient than ever before.
-Our gentle Charlotte dentists have unsurpassed skill when it comes to treating your smile.
-In cases where a tooth extraction is recommended, you can trust that it is in the best interest of your long-term smile health and aesthetics.
+Our offices in Concord Mills, Northlake and University offer sedation dentistry and use the latest comfort technology to ensure patients of all ages to receive dental treatments that are more comfortable, safer and more efficient than ever before.
+Our gentle Charlotte dentists have unsurpassed skills when it comes to treating your smile.
+In cases where tooth extraction is recommended, you can trust that it is in the best interest of your long-term smile health and aesthetics.

-To learn more about tooth extraction or wisdom teeth removal from Modern Family Dental Care in Concord and Modern Family Dental Care in Charlotte, please contact us today.
+To learn more about tooth extraction or wisdom teeth removal from Modern Family Dental Care in Concord and Charlotte, please contact us today.
 We are happy to answer your questions and show you how convenient and rewarding dental care can be.

 At our dental practices near Charlotte, we also recognize the importance of replacing missing teeth.
-Therefore, we offer dental implants and other tooth replacement options to ensure your smile is restored completely after a tooth extraction.
+Therefore, we offer dental implants and other tooth replacement options to ensure your smile is restored completely after tooth extraction.